Summary

 DESC Long-TermOrder results in descending order (e.g., 9 to 0, Z to A).

-With the returned datatype, you can get the total number of search domain assets, and through sub-parameters, the name of each asset, the type of asset, and a resource string that can be used for assigning asset permissions.
-The table below lists the first level parameters, and provides links to more parameters through other datatypes:
+For the results, you can get the total number of search domain assets, the name of each asset, the type of asset, and a resource string that can be used for assigning asset permissions.

 ParameterTypeRequiredDefaultStabilityDescription